rackerlabs/support-how-to/content/rackspace-auto-scale/rackspace-auto-scale-control-panel-user-guide-create-a-scaling-policy.md

             **Cron Expression Helper** to open a new tab to a Cron expression helper and generate a cron expression; use the tabs at the top if necessary.
-Then copy the expression into Autoscale.
+Then copy the expression into Auto Scale.
-        -   **Webhook URL**: You must create and configure the webhook by using the Autoscale API.
-To learn more about this, read about [Webhooks](https://developer.rackspace.com/docs/autoscale/v1/developer-guide/#webhooks-and-capability-urls) in the *Autoscale API Developer's Guide*.
+        -   **Webhook URL**: You must create and configure the webhook by using the Auto Scale API.
+To learn more about this, read about [Webhooks](https://developer.rackspace.com/docs/autoscale/v1/developer-guide/#webhooks-and-capability-urls) in the *Auto Scale API Developer's Guide*.
     -   **Amount**: Select **Scale Up** or **Scale Down**, enter an integer, and select **Servers** or **Percent**.
 If you specify **Scale Up by 2 Servers**, the policy will add two servers to